-This class also includes appliances, carpeting, furniture, etc., used in a residential rental real estate activity.
+This class also includes appliances, carpeting, and furniture used in a residential rental real estate activity.

-Depreciation on automobiles, other property used for transportation, computers and related peripheral equipment, and property of a type generally used for entertainment, recreation, or amusement is limited.
-See chapter 5 of Publication 946.
+Depreciation is limited on automobiles and other property used for transportation; computers and related peripheral equipment; and property of a type generally used for entertainment, recreation, or amusement.
+See chapter 5 of Publication 946

 - 7-year property.
-This class includes office furniture and equipment (desks, file cabinets, etc.).
+This class includes office furniture and equipment (desks, file cabinets, and similar items).
 This class also includes any property that does not have a class life and that has not been designated by law as being in any other class. - 15-year property.
-This class includes roads, fences, and shrubbery (if depreciable). - Residential rental property.
+This class includes roads, fences, and shrubbery (if depreciahla) - Residential rental property.
 This class includes any real property that is a rental building or structure (including a mobile home) for which 80% or more of the gross rental income for the tax year is from dwelling units.
 It does not include a unit in a hotel, motel, inn, or other establishment where more than half of the units are used on a transient basis.
 If you live in any part of the building or structure, the gross rental income includes the fair rental value of the part you live in.